Biomass Technology Master of Science

 Cultivation of renewable resources | chemical-material use | energetic use | economics

 The Master’s Program Biomass Technology is an interdisciplinary master’s program for qualified students with bachelor’s degrees in natural sciences, engineering and life sciences.
 It offers the possibility of a broad education in the field of biomass production, use and utilization – from the sustainable production of renewable resources to the technological use and utilization of biomass.
+As this is a Joint Degree Master's program, the studies take place at TUMCS and BOKU (Vienna, Austria).

 The term biomass is understood as the material mass of all living organisms (animals, plants, algae, fungi and bacteria) or parts thereof.
 The interdisciplinary course of studies teaches the basic and scientific content of the relevant chemical-material, material and energy technologies for the processing and utilization of biomass.
 In addition, economic issues, ecological and sustainability aspects for the production as well as the use and utilization of biomass production are also dealt with.